tcoates3/ilc_files/README.md

     run_job <sindarin file>

 This (should) do everything right, since the methods for finding directories are now (relatively) robust.
-This command will create a folder within your /run_job/Outputs directory titled with the name of the sindarin file.
+This command will create a folder within your /run_job/output directory titled with the name of the Sindarin file.
 Within this will be another folder named with timestamp of when the run_job command was issued, followed by the number of events it was run for.